-Cypselus was the son of Eëtion and a disfigured woman named Labda.
-He was a member of the Bacchiad kin and usurped the power in archaic matriarchal right of his mother.
-According to Herodotus, the Bacchiadae heard two prophecies from the Delphic oracle that the son of Eëtion would overthrow their dynasty, and they planned to kill the baby once he was born.
-However, the newborn smiled at each of the men sent to kill him, and none of them could bear to strike the blow.
-Labda then hid the baby in a chest, richly worked and adorned with gold, and the men could not find him once they had composed themselves and returned to kill him.
-Cypselus grew up and fulfilled the prophecy.
 Corinth had been involved in wars with Argos and Corcyra, and the Corinthians were unhappy with their rulers.
-Cypselus was polemarch at the time (around 657 BC), the archon in charge of the military, and he used his influence with the soldiers to expel the king.
-He also expelled his other enemies, but allowed them to set up colonies in northwestern Greece.
+Cypselus, a polemarch at the time (around 657 BC), the archon in charge of the military, used his influence with the soldiers to expel the king. and his other enemies, allowing them to set up colonies in northwestern Greece.
 He also increased trade with the colonies in Italy and Sicily.
-He was a popular ruler and, unlike many later tyrants, he did not need a bodyguard and died a natural death.
-He ruled for thirty years and was succeeded as tyrant by his son Periander in 627 BC.
-The treasury that Cypselus built at Delphi was apparently still standing in the time of Herodotus, and the chest of Cypselus was seen by Pausanias at Olympia in the 2nd century AD.
+He was a popular ruler and ruled for thirty years to be succeeded as tyrant by his son Periander in 627 BC.
 Periander was considered one of the Seven Wise Men of Greece.
 During his reign, the first Corinthian coins were struck.
 He was the first to attempt to cut across the Isthmus to create a seaway between the Corinthian and the Saronic Gulfs.
 He abandoned the venture due to the extreme technical difficulties that he met, but he created the Diolkos instead (a stone-built overland ramp).
-The era of the Cypselids was Corinth's golden age, and ended with Periander's nephew Psammetichus, named after the hellenophile Egyptian Pharaoh Psammetichus I. Periander killed his wife Melissa.
-His son Lycopron found out and shunned him, and Periander exiled the son to Corcyra.
-Periander later wanted Lycopron to replace him as ruler of Corinth, and convinced him to come home to Corinth on the condition that Periander go to Corcyra.
-The Corcyreans heard about this and killed Lycophron to keep away Periander.
+The era of the Cypselids was Corinth's golden age.

 In the years 481–480 BC, the Conference at the Isthmus of Corinth established the Hellenic League, which allied under the Spartans to fight the war against Persia.
 Corinth was a major participant in the Persian Wars, sending 400 soldiers to defend Thermopylae and supplying forty warships for the Battle of Salamis and 5,000 hoplites with their characteristic Corinthian helmets in the following Battle of Plataea.
 Following the Battle of Thermopylae and the subsequent Battle of Artemisium, which resulted in the captures of Euboea, Boeotia, and Attica, the Greco-Persian Wars were at a point where now most of mainland Greece to the north of the Isthmus of Corinth had been overrun.